turkeyes/codecharts/README.md

 `python3 -m http.server`

+3. Take your web browser to localhost:8000 and try the task!
+(Note: data will not be submitted)

 ## Testing on your own data

 Using the interface for your own data collection requires two steps: 1) generating input data to the interface and 2) configuring the webpage to your needs.